evennia/evennia/docs/source/Contribs/Contrib-Git-Integration.md

 ## Dependencies

 This package requires the dependency "gitpython", a python library used to interact with git repositories.
 To install, it's easiest to install Evennia's extra requirements:

-- Activate your `virtualenv`
+    pip install evennia[extra]

+If you installed with `git` you can also do

 - `cd` to the root of the Evennia repository.
-There should be an `requirements_extra.txt` file here.
-- `pip install -r requirements_extra.txt`
+- `pip install --upgrade -e .[extra]`

 ## Installation